Max-Plus Representation for the Fundamental Solution of the Time-Varying Differential Riccati Equation: Solving the DRE

 \subsection{Algorithm}

-Thus following is the final algorithm to obtain the fundamental solution, and to convert a particular solution of \er{eq:biriccati} into a general solution.
-It gives us closed form solution to the DRE \er{eq:introdre} using \maxp kernel $I_{t_1}^{t_2}$ \er{eq:kernelop}.
+Thus following is the final algorithm to obtain the fundamental solution, and to convert a particular solution of the \er{eq:ric:biriccati} into the \maxp fundamental solution and a general solution of \er{eq:ric:introdre}.
+It gives us a closed form solution to the DRE \er{eq:ric:introdre} using \maxp kernel $I_{t_1}^{t_2}$ \er{eq:ric:kernelop}.
 We shall reiterate the formulae derived earlier to make the section self-contained.